-Join George Maestri for an in-depth discussion in this video Cleaning up the rig, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Cleaning up the rig, part of Maya: Character Rigging.

 At this point we've done all the rigging that we need to do;…we have a fairly complete character.…Now all what we have to do is do some cleanup and get the character ready to…put into production.…So one of the first things you want to do is just kind of go through the layers…of the character and hide and show those things that you want.…So, for example, the skeleton, I want to make sure that we hide the skeleton.
 The…geometry, I want to make sure that I lock that down, I'm going to hit R in its…layer, and then just make sure everything else is hidden.
 And then next thing we…can do is go through the Outliner and clean things up as well.…